Barack has expertise in pool chemistry and pool maintenance. He writes in-depth articles about how to maintain pools for optimal enjoyment.

 How to Clear a Cloudy Saltwater Pool

 Just like a chlorine-based pool, saltwater pools turn cloudy when chemicals are not balanced.
-You need to ensure that all chemicals are balanced all the time to avoid cloudy water and the growth of algae.
-The major causes of cloudiness are chlorine, pH, total alkalinity, cyanuric acid, and calcium hardness.
+You need to ensure that all chemicals are balanced all the time to avoid cloudy water and growth of algae.
+The major causes of cloudiness are chlorine, pH, Salinity, total alkalinity, cyanuric acid, and calcium hardness.

 How to Maintain a Saltwater Chlorine Generator (SWCG)